hashintel/hash/packages/hash/README.md

     "eslint-plugin-jsx-a11y": "6.6.1",
     "eslint-plugin-react": "7.30.1",
     "eslint-plugin-react-hooks": "4.6.0",
-    "rimraf": "3.2.0",
+    rimraf: "3.2.0",
-    "typescript": "4.7.4"
+    typescript: "4.7.4",
+  },
 }
-}
 ```

-[//]: # (TODO: this path doesn't exist, repo root?)
+[//]: # "TODO: this path doesn't exist, repo root?"

 The above `devDependencies` are owed to our root eslint-config at packages/hash/.eslintrc.json`.
-That same config requires a `tsconfig.json` next to the `package.json` if `.ts(x)` files are to be
+That same config requires a`tsconfig.json`next to the`package.json`if`.ts(x)` files are to be
 linted.

 ## Troubleshooting